alphagov/content-store/docs/gone_item.md

 ## Gone items

-To represent content that is no longer available, the content store will support items with a format of "gone".
+To represent content that is no longer available, the content store will support items with a schema_name of "gone".
 These will cause a gone route to be setup in the router so that the item returns a 410 HTTP status.

-Items with a format of gone will have all routes setup in the same way as other item types (described in route_registration.md), with the exception that instead of routing to the rendering_app, routes will be created as gone routes.
+Items with a schema_name of gone will have all routes setup in the same way as other item types (described in route_registration.md), with the exception that instead of routing to the rendering_app, routes will be created as gone routes.